Safety at work

 Working safely around electricity

-Whether you're on a construction site, driving an over-sized vehicle or working the farm, it's important to take every precaution when working around electrical infrastructure.
+Whether you're on a construction site, driving an over-sized vehicle or working the farm, it's important to ‘Take care, stay line aware’ when working around electrical infrastructure.
 Always plan ahead and take precautions when working near:

 - overhead powerlines